cuba-platform/admin-tools-addon/README.md

 This application component can be used to extend the capabilities of a [CUBA](https://www.cuba-platform.com) application with interactive runtime diagnosis and management tools.

+Sample application, using this component can be found here: https://github.com/cuba-platform/admin-tools-demo

 The component consists of the following parts:
 * [Runtime Diagnose Components](#runtime-diagnose-components);
 * [SQL Script Generator](#sql-script-generator);